privacyguides/privacyguides.org/docs/desktop-browsers.en.md

 - [x] Select **Always use secure connections** in the **Security** menu
 - [ ] Uncheck **Private window with Tor** (1)

-    !!! important "Sanitizing on Close"
+    !!! tip "Sanitizing on Close"
         - [x] Select **Clear cookies and site data when you close all windows** in the *Cookies and other site data* menu

         If you wish to stay logged in to a particular site you visit often, you can set exceptions on a per-site basis under the *Customized behaviors* section.